carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 --------------------------------------------------------

-Some Objective-C classes allow a subclass to override a particular method in a parent class but expect that the overriding method also calls the overridden method in the parent class.
-For these cases, we provide an attribute to designate that a method requires a "call to ``super``" in the overriding method in the subclass.
+Some Objective-C classes allow a subclass to override a particular method in a parent class but expect that the override chains to calling the same method in the parent class.
+In such cases it is useful to be able to mark a method as requiring this chaining behavior.
+For these cases, we provide an attribute to designate that a method requires a "call to ``super``" in the overriden method in the subclass.

 **Usage**: ``__attribute__((objc_requires_super))``.
 This attribute can only be placed at the end of a method declaration:

 .. code-block:: objc

   - (void)foo __attribute__((objc_requires_super));

 This attribute can only be applied the method declarations within a class, and not a protocol.
-Currently this attribute does not enforce any placement of where the call occurs in the overriding method (such as in the case of ``-dealloc`` where the call must appear at the end).
-It checks only that it exists.

 Note that on both OS X and iOS that the Foundation framework provides a convenience macro ``NS_REQUIRES_SUPER`` that provides syntactic sugar for this